tlatta13/project-3/README.md

 ## Motivation
-Quiz stack is an assigned group project.
+Boss Budget is an assigned group project.
 It has been assigned to five students part of a Full-Stack Development Bootcamp.
 The goal of this project is to showcase the Full-Stack environment utilizing the latest technologies.
 It places emphasis on using React.js, which is a dynamic way to build apps.

 ## Authors